Listen to this article :

 Building on talking about the company’s reputation, it is important to let your candidate know the kind of work culture in your company.
 Walk your candidate through the company values and mission statement.
 You can also use this opportunity to talk about the career development that this role could potentially offer.
 Most candidates are looking for career growth, and therefore, it is helpful to communicate the kind of growth the role brings if that’s an area of interest for them.

 A candidate could have the right skill set but may not relate to the company culture.
 It is crucial to strike that balance, as company culture affects aspects of performance such as teamwork, collaboration, behaviour, motivation, and working style.
-Accordingly, talk about the culture of the company to your candidate to see if its values and mission resonate with them.
+Accordingly, talk about the culture of the company to your candidate to see if its values and mission resonates with them.

 Use a Legal Recruiter to Help Find a Good Fit